Step 5: Controlling the Light

 }

-Simply changing the state of the input/output device object will not result in outputting its content.
-To do so, you must invoke the notifyStateChange function against the device object.
-This enables state changes to also be detected by the simulator and reflected in the simulation.
+Note that just changing the state of the input/output device object doesn’t mean the content has been output.
+To do this, you need to execute a function called “notifyStateChange” on the device object.
+This allows the state change to be detected by the simulator itself and actually reflected in the simulation.

 if(changed){